kifreak/interview-code-challenges/.NET/martian-robots/Readme.md

 *	The surface of Mars cannot be bigger than 50, 50.
 *	When a robot try to pass a coordinate bigger than 50, this instruction will be ignored.
 *   Each robot cannot have more than 100 instructions.
+*	IF the robot recieve an unknown action, this action don't provoke an exception, the robot just will ignore.

 ## Input
 The first line of input is the upper-right coordinates of the rectangular world, the lower-left coordinates are assumed to be 0, 0.